bmilcke/simplecsv/README.md

     }
 }
 ```
 As you can see here, the export works stream-based, like in Apache Commons CSV.
-This means, you can save a lot of
+This means, you can save
 memory when storing large amounts of records.

  The `CSVFormat` class is from Apache Commons CSV.
 With this you can specify the format, like `DEFAULT`, `EXCEL`, or